a11ywatch/kayle/README.md

 `corepack enable && corepack prepare yarn@stable --activate` and reload shell after.

 Use the command `./build.sh` to compile all the scripts for each locale.

-## Todo

-1. auto request interception toggling for puppeteer and playwright.

 ## LICENSE